oscar-bender-stone/honors-thesis/source/1_introduction.typ

   being syntactical in nature.
 To express this separation, we write quotes around the claim itself.]
 I will make this more rigorous in later sections, but this enables a truth checking to be a _flexible extension_ to an information system.
-This is the best we can do as a faithful representation, like human dependent feelings and emotions.

 // TODO: I like mentioning information earlier.
 But then we really need to get to information theory pretty quickly!
 Do we *need* these two paragraphs?
 Might be worth noting in conclusion
 // TODO: make sure to talk about FAIR from one of the papers listed!
 Very important!]
 // TODO: revise as necessary.
 WHY are we now talking about OS's?
-This is a bit of a sudden shift and should be explained why, e.g., machine architectures are relevant.
+This is a bit of a sudden shift and should be explained why, e.g., machine architectures are relevant.Maybe we should talk about program language semantics?
+Seems like we should still talk about proof assistants *somewhere*, and probably on solvers
-Our inquiry can now shift onto formal representations, which are sets of strings that are computable, i.e., accepted by a computer.
+Our inquiry can now shift onto a formal representation of information.
+Formal representations, in general, are sets of strings that are computable, i.e., accepted by a computer.
 The standard notion of computability is being computed by a Turing machine, and by taking this, we are now _exactly_ discussing the problem of interoperability of programming languages.
 These, too, are extremely distinct and built for different purposes.
-Translations between these, also known as _transpilations_, is incredibly difficult, as this is generally equivalent to the Halting Problem.
+Semantic preserving and reflecting translations between these, also known as _transpilations_, are incredibly difficult, as they are generally equivalent to the Halting Problem.
 An alternative approach is to create an Intermediate Representation (IR) that other languages can compile into (_frontends_), and then compiled onto multiple machine architectures (_backends_).
 The driving standard in industry and